alpacahq/alpaca-erasure/README.md

 latest price data.
 With the output of this script, you can build daily rebalancing long-short algorithm.

+The score is calculated using exponential weighted moving average with span=10, and take the difference from last day closing price.
+The value range is between 0 and 1 with 0 being most overvalued and 1 being most undervalued.
+For more information, please take a look at the reference below.

 # How to

 Install `alpaca-trade-api`